absurdlyhard/maven_fuzzy_factory/README.md

 ## Objective of the Analysis
 This project aims to:
-- Understand website traffic patterns and conversion rates.
+- **Understand website traffic patterns and conversion rates**: By analyzing session data, we can determine which marketing sources drive the most engaged users and the impact of different traffic sources on sales.
-- Analyze revenue trends and customer purchasing behavior.
+- **Analyze revenue trends and customer purchasing behavior**: The project examines order trends over time, including peak sales periods, average order values, and repeat customer behavior.
-- Identify high-performing products and refund trends.
-- Optimize marketing efforts based on session data.
+- **Identify high-performing products and refund trends**: We analyze product sales, customer preferences, and which products tend to have higher refund rates, helping optimize inventory and improve customer satisfaction.
+- **Optimize marketing efforts based on session data**: By tracking UTM parameters and referrer data, we can identify the best-performing campaigns and devices used by customers, leading to better allocation of marketing budgets.
+- **Evaluate the relationship between order items and refunds**: Understanding refund trends helps in identifying potential product or service issues and improving overall e-commerce operations.

 ## How to Use
 1. Clone the repository and set up the **Maven Fuzzy Factory** database.